 Schedule is intended to show information for 10 years.
 Because the Commission participates in the County of Roanoke, Virginia's retirement plan, prior to 2015 the Commission's information was included in the County's schedules.
 Therefore, no additional data is currently available.
 Additional years will be included as they become available.

-Roanoke Valley Greenway Commission Notes to Required Supplementary Information Pension Plan June 30, 2021
+Roanoke Valley Greenway Commission Notes to Required Supplementary Information Pension Plan For the Year Ended June 30, 2022

 Changes of benefit terms - There have been no actuarially material changes to the System benefit provisions since the prior actuarial valuation.